Scared to Death (1947 film)

-Scared to Death is a 1947 thriller Gothic film directed by Christy Cabanne and starring Bela Lugosi.
+Scared to Death is a 1947 American gothic thriller film directed by Christy Cabanne and starring Bela Lugosi, George Zucco, Nat Pendleton and Molly Lamont.
 The picture was filmed in Cinecolor.
 The film is historically important as the only color film in which Bela Lugosi has a starring role.
-Lionel Atwill was originally slated to appear in the film, but he was too ill to work, so George Zucco replaced him in the cast.
-Christy Cabanne completed the film in early 1946, but it wasn't screened until 1947.
+Lionel Atwill was originally intended to appear in the film but he was too ill to work, so George Zucco replaced him in the cast.
+Christy Cabanne completed the film in early 1946, but it was not screened until 1947.

 Plot

 The film opens with the disclosure by morgue examiners that a beautiful woman has literally died of fright.
 The plot reveals how she reached the fatal stage of terror.

 The woman is married to the son of a doctor, the proprietor of a private sanatorium, where she is under unwilling treatment.
-Both the son and the doctor indicate they want the marriage dissolved.
-Arriving at the scene is a mysterious personage (Bela Lugosi) identified as the doctor's cousin who had been a stage magician in Europe.
-He is accompanied by a threatening dwarf (Angelo Rossitto).
+Both the son and the doctor indicate they want the marriage dissolved, but the woman refuses.
+Arriving at the scene is a mysterious personage, Prof. Leonide, identified as the doctor's cousin who had been a stage magician in Europe.
+He is accompanied by a threatening dwarf, Indigo.

 After it is apparent that the wife is terrified of the foreigners, it is disclosed that she is the former wife and stage partner of a Paris magician known as René, who was believed to have been shot by the Nazis.
 Attempts to draw a confession that she had betrayed her magician husband and had collaborated with the Nazis led to the use of a device employing a death mask of the supposedly dead patriot, which literally frightens her to death.

 Although the young newspaperman hero and his sweetheart guess the answer to the story, they allow the diagnosis "scared to death" to stand.